 You’ve probably even seen the Mississippi roast on Facebook (it has its own page, guys), and yes, this is the same Mississippi roast Today Show featured.

-The Mississippi Pot Roast recipe is genius in its simplicity, maximizing on the convenience of the slow cooker so you can just dump all the ingredients in your crock pot and be done.
+The Mississippi Pot Roast recipe is genius in its simplicity, maximizing on the convenience of the slow cooker so you can just dump all the ingredients in your crockpot and be done.
 Unlike most pot roast recipes, you don’t even have to sear the roast first!

-If you have extra time on your hands and want the perfect “crust,” plus the little bits of fond to add to your slow cooker, go ahead and do it.
+If you have extra time on your hands and want the perfect “crust,” plus the little bits of food to add to your slow cooker, go ahead and do it.
 But frankly, any time I can end up with a yummy result like this without the grease splatter all over my kitchen, I’m choosing the way that doesn’t involve extra clean up after dinner.